Transfer course equivalency

 Business, engineering, and architecture

-Our programs in business, engineering, and architecture require specific prerequisite courses for certification into the major.
+Our programs in business, engineering, and architecture require specific prerequisite courses for admission into the major.
 See how your transfer work matches the prerequisites and plan ahead:

 *For other academic programs we recommend contacting the department directly to learn about additional recommendations for transfer students.
 Department contact information can be found here.